msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 </center>

 Unfortunately, the above equation is still too hard to compute directly: without some simplifying assumption.
-ANd here comes the great Naive Bayes assumption which is the culprit of such naming **naive**.
+And here comes the great Naive Bayes assumption which is the culprit of such naming **naive**.

-- **Assumption 1:** bag of words - i.e features $f_1, \dots ,f_n$ only encode word identity bout not their position.
+- **Assumption 1:** bag of words - i.e features $f_1, \dots ,f_n$ only encode word identity but **not their position**.
 - **Naive-Bayes Assumption**: The conditional independence assumption that the probabilities $P(f_i \vert c)$ are independent given the class $c$.
 And thus:

 <center>